Professor of Development Geography; Director of MSc Urbanisation & Development

 - ‘Cities through a “gender lens”: a golden “urban age” for women in the global South?’
 Environment and Urbanization, 25:1, 9-29

-- (with Cathy McIlwaine) ‘Gendered Urban Prosperity and Women’s Empowerment in 21st Century Cities’, La Camera Blu (rivista del Dottorato Interpolo di Studi di Genere presso il Dipartimento di Teorie e Metodi delle Scienze Umane e Sociali dell’Università Federico II di Napoli), No.7.87-115
+- (with Cathy McIlwaine) ‘Gendered Urban Prosperity and Women’s Empowerment in 21st Century Cities’, La Camera Blu (rivista del Dottorato Interpolo di Studi di Genere presso il Dipartimento di Teorie e Metodi delle Scienze Umane e Sociali dell’Università Federico II di Napoli), No.7. pp.87-115

 - ‘The Disappearing of ‘Smart Economics’?
-The World Development Report 2012 on Gender Equality: Some Concerns About the Preparatory Process and the Prospects for Paradigm Change’, Global Social Policy, 12:2, 198-218
+The World Development Report 2012 on Gender Equality: Some Concerns About the Preparatory Process and the Prospects for Paradigm Change’, Global Social Policy, 12:2, pp.198-218

 - (with Caroline Sweetman) ‘Fixing Women or Fixing the World?
-‘Smart Economics’, Efficiency Approaches and Gender Equality in Development’, Gender and Development, 20:3
+‘Smart Economics’, Efficiency Approaches and Gender Equality in Development’, Gender and Development, 20:3, pp.517-29. *One of 25 most read articles on Gender in Routledge journals, 2013

 - The International Handbook of Gender and Poverty: Concepts, Research, Policy (editor), Elgar: Cheltenham.